aljosephson/AREC596_Fall2024/README.md

   - NOTE: for Mac users, if you can't see your gitignore, then add "- defaults write com.apple.finder AppleShowAllFiles TRUE" to the command line
   - Assignment: Read REiAE, Ch.
 2; two questions due to alj by 11.59 on 26 September
 - 27 September: chapter 2 discussion; GitHub beginning
-  - Assignment: question for Danielle
+  - Assignment: question for Danielle by 11.59 on 2 October (Wednesday!); Read REiAE, Ch.
+3; two questions by 11.59 on 10 October
 - 4 October: GUEST - Danielle Buhrow
 - 11 October
 - 18 October